NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 ---

-1. In the 'RetrospectiveExtension.Frontend' folder, create the 'vss-extension-dev.json' file using the template file `vss-extension-dev.json.template` for reference.
+1. In the `RetrospectiveExtension.Frontend` folder, create the `vss-extension-dev.json` file using the template file `vss-extension-dev.json.template` for reference.
-2. Update the 'webpack.config.js' to enable source maps.
+2. Update the `webpack.config.js` to enable source maps.
 Set the devtool property to `inline-source-map`.
 Also set devServer.https to true and devServer.port to 3000.